EvSivtsova/makersbnb/README.md

 * how to test UUIDs?

 We also learned how to use sessions and test them using `rack.session`.

-Following the completion of the group project, I refactored the code and added tests to increase test coverage.
-The original completed project can be found [here](https://github.com/ParisMonson/makersbnb).

 ## Code Design